wrightmat/wrightmat.github.io/obsidian/dnd/characters/Snett.md

 #npc [[Tu'narath]]

+Attitude:: Friendly
-Gender: Male
+Gender:: Male
-Occupation: Commissary Attendant
+Occupation:: Commissary Attendant
-Race: Kobold (Irsvern)
+Race:: Kobold (Irsvern)

 Snett is a winged Kobold who only works at the Commissary in order to be closer to the Amethyst Gem Dragon.
 He often wears a long coat that covers his wings.